 - 1. Representation of all AMSA members and affiliate members to the Board of Trustees.
 (2005) - 2.
 The Trustee-at-Large in the second year of his/her two-year term (STAL) shall serve as Chairperson of the House of Delegates and shall be responsible for the conduct of all sessions of the House of Delegates.
 The Trustee-at-Large in the first year of his/her term (JTAL) shall serve as Vice-Chairperson of the House of Delegates.
 The Vice-Chairperson shall assume the duties of the Chairperson in the event of his/her absence or unwillingness to perform his/her duty.
 (2005) - 3.
 Insuring that AMSA's core documents are current and relevant through a coordinated process of review and submission of resolutions to the House of Delegates.
 (2005) - 4.
 Maintaining these core documents through appropriate integration of newly passed resolutions and corresponding updating/correcting of affected sections.
 Such changes may be done with Board approval, so long as they are consistent with the intent of the House of Delegates.
 (2005) - 5.
 Appointing, with the approval of the President, members of the Reference Committees, Nominations Committee and Credentials Committee of the House of Delegates.
 (2005) - 6.
-The STAL shall, in collaboration with the Director of Student Programming, oversee the work of AMSA's liaisons to other associations and shall serve on the Communications and Liaisons Committee of the Board of Trustees.
-(2005) - 7.
+The STAL shall serve on the Communications and Liaisons Committee of the Board of Trustees.
+(2006) - 7.
 The JTAL shall, in collaboration with the Director of Student Programming, oversee the activities of the Interest Groups and represent these interests on the Board of Trustees.
 (2005) - 8.
 The Trustees-at-Large shall oversee the training and leadership development of the Associate Regional Trustees.
 The rising STAL shall be responsible for coordinating the transition session for the Associate Regional Trustees during the post-convention meeting.
 The STAL with the help of the JTAL, Action Committee Trustee and the Director of Student Programming, shall coordinate official Associate Regional Trustee training during the Chapters Officers Conference.
 The Trustees-at-Large shall further be responsible for assisting with the Associate Regional Trustees' regional projects, and shall help facilitate communication between the Associate Regional Trustees and the Regional Trustees throughout the year.
 (2005) - 9.
 The Trustees-at-Large shall assign responsibility for and oversee the process of updating information and content on the AMSA Web site which does not otherwise pertain to any particular action committee or interest group or fall under the responsibility of the Director of Public Relations, The New Physician staff, AMSA Foundation or Membership.
 (2005)